Alejogb1/job-board/blog-data/how-can-i-implement-bert-style-masking-for-masked-language-modeling-using-hugging-face.md

 id: "how-can-i-implement-bert-style-masking-for-masked-language-modeling-using-hugging-face"
 ---

-Okay, let's tackle this.
-I remember a project back in 2019, something involving multilingual text classification for a client in the translation industry – that's where I really got my hands dirty with implementing custom masking strategies for BERT.
+,  I remember a project back in 2019, something involving multilingual text classification for a client in the translation industry – that's where I really got my hands dirty with implementing custom masking strategies for BERT.
 The standard masked language modeling (mlm) provided by Hugging Face's transformers library is excellent, but you often find yourself needing to tweak it.
 What I've found helpful is not just relying on the default settings; rather, understanding *how* the masking is happening at its core and then tailoring it.

 Fundamentally, mlm within BERT (or its variants) involves randomly masking some tokens within a sequence and training the model to predict those masked tokens.
 This process encourages the model to learn bidirectional contextual representations, a key ingredient to BERT's success.
 Hugging Face’s transformers library handles most of the heavy lifting here, providing tools that make the process quite manageable.
 However, knowing the inner workings allows us to modify it effectively if needed.